GabStP13rr3/ResonanceChuasCircuit/README.md

 The present research project explores the various input signals capable of inducing a non-inear resonance in the Chua's Circuit system.

-Specifically -->  what are the input signals capable of inducing a maximum amplitude response in the Chua's Circuit?
+Specifically -->  What are the input signals capable of inducing a maximum amplitude response in the Chua's Circuit?
 ![picture](https://github.com/GabStP13rr3/ResonanceChuasCircuit/blob/main/Visuals%20/Hardware/3D_Trans_up_1.2.png)
 The path to the answer is divided into three sections: